Hellowlol/javascript/README.md

     }
     ```

   - Name your functions.
 This is helpful for stack traces.
+FIXME: I don't know if it really matters.
+In the browser stack traces give line numbers, the name isn't that big of a deal.

     ```javascript
     // bad